 But sometimes you get lucky and something pops up.
 Valuing an older car can be a very unscientific thing.
 Looking up comparables and gauging value off of them may be the only thing you can do.
 Sometimes you overpay and sometimes you don’t.

 One thing is tho that if it doesn’t become a cash pit you can hold on to it long enough and it will always in value.
 They aren’t making older cars anymore so the supply is limited.
 Find a rare one and it could turn out to be a gold mine in the right era.
-We loved this car.
-But unfortunately, it couldn’t make our list of best off-road vehicles under 10k.
+I loved this car.
+But unfortunately, it couldn’t make our list of best used 4×4 trucks Under 10000.

 Kelly Blue Book: $3,125 (High End)